Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Base Station Positioning Method

-When the base station enters the FoV of a MT, a stable resonant beam is generated, which exhibits self-reproducing modes typical of resonant systems.
-The Fox-Li numerical iteration method is employed to simulate this stable optical field at any position with high accuracy.
-In Fourier optics, the beam field changes as it propagates through mirrors, lenses, gain media, and free space, represented by the operators \(\Gamma_{\text{M}}\), \(\Gamma_{\text{L}}\), \(\Gamma_{\text{G}}\), and \(\Gamma_{\text{FS}}\), respectively.

-Given an initial field distribution \(u_{0}(x, y)\) at mirror M1, the self-reproducing mode of the resonant cavity can be described as:

-where \(\gamma\) is the round-trip transmission factor of the beam field.
-As \(\gamma\) approaches 1, the resonator achieves a self-reproducing mode, where \(u_1\) represents the field distribution after one round-trip through the system and \(\Gamma_{\text{round}}\) is the combined effect of the multiple optical elements in the resonator.”

-The Fox-Li method iteratively applies the transformations \(\Gamma_{\text{M}}\), \(\Gamma_{\text{L}}\), \(\Gamma_{\text{G}}\), and \(\Gamma_{\text{FS}}\) to the beam field.
-After each round trip, the resulting field distribution is compared to the previous one.
-When the difference between successive fields is less than \(10^{-4}\), the system can be considered to reach a stable self-reproducing mode \cite{ref35}.
+When a base station is within the MT's FoV, a stable resonant beam is formed.
+This beam is characterized by a self-reproducing eigenmode, which is the steady-state field distribution within the optical resonant cavity.
+To determine this eigenmode, we employ the classic Fox-Li numerical iteration method \cite{ref26}.
+Within the fourier optics framework, the propagation of the beam through various intracavity elements such as mirrors ($\Gamma_{\text{M}}$), lenses ($\Gamma_{\text{L}}$), gain media ($\Gamma_{\text{G}}$), and free space ($\Gamma_{\text{FS}}$) can be described by corresponding mathematical operators.